-During 2015, we entered into nine forward starting interest rate swaps whereby we pay a fixed rate on a total notional amount of \$1.0 billion and receive onemonth LIBOR.
+Seven previously outstanding interest rate swaps on a total notional amount of \$825 million matured in May, 2015.
+During 2015, we entered into nine forward starting interest rate swaps whereby we pay a fixed rate on a total notional amount of \$1.0 billion and receive one-month LIBOR.
 The average fixed rate payable on these swaps, which are scheduled to mature on April 15, 2019, is 1.31%.
 These interest rates swaps consist of:

-Four forward starting interest rate swaps, entered into during the second quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$500 million and receive one-month LIBOR.
+- Four forward starting interest rate swaps, entered into during the second quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$500 million and receive one-month LIBOR.
 Each of the four swaps became effective on July 15, 2015 and are scheduled to mature on April 15, 2019.
-The average fixed rate payable on these swaps is 1.40%;

-Four forward starting interest rate swaps, entered into during the third quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$400 million and receive one-month LIBOR.
+The average fixed rate payable on these swaps is 1.40%; - Four forward starting interest rate swaps, entered into during the third quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$400 million and receive one-month LIBOR.
 One swap on a notional amount of \$100 million became effective on July 15, 2015, two swaps on a total notional amount of \$200 million became effective on September 15, 2015 and another swap on a notional amount of \$100 million became effective on December 15, 2015.
 All of these swaps are scheduled to mature on April 15, 2019.
 The average fixed rate payable on these four swaps is 1.23%, and;

-• One interest rate swap, entered into during the fourth quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$100 million and receive one-month LIBOR.
+One interest rate swap, entered into during the fourth quarter of 2015, whereby we pay a fixed rate on a total notional amount of \$100 million and receive one-month LIBOR.
 The swap became effective on December 15, 2015 and is scheduled to mature on April 15, 2019.
 The fixed rate payable on this swap is 1.21%.

 We measure our interest rate swaps at fair value on a recurring basis.
 The fair value of our interest rate swaps is based on quotes from our counterparties.
 We consider those inputs to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
-At June 30, 2016, the fair value of our interest rate swaps was a net liability of \$19 million of which \$8 million is included in other current liabilities and \$11 million is included in other noncurrent liabilities on the accompanying balance sheet.
-At December 31, 2015, the fair value of our interest rate swaps which is included in other assets offset by a \$6 million liability which is included in other current liabilities on the accompanying balance sheet.
+At March 31, 2017, the fair value of our interest rate swaps was a net asset of \$3 million comprised of a \$4 million asset which is included in other assets offset by a \$1 million liability which is included in other current liabilities on the accompanying balance sheet.
+At December 31, 2016, the fair value of our interest rate swaps was de minimis on a net basis comprised of a \$4 million asset which is included in other assets offset by a \$4 million liabilities on the accompanying consolidated balance sheet.